 I confirm that the OPR has procedures to monitor the effectiveness of its risk management and control procedures.
-The OPR conducted an external review of the effectiveness of the system of internal controls in November 2020.
+The OPR's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the FARC, which oversees their work, and the senior management within the OPR responsible for the development and maintenance of the internal control framework.